Pros and Cons of Living in Greece as an Expat

 Private Healthcare

-Needless to say, private health care tends to have newer facilities and equipment than public facilities.
-Additionally, the medical staff is more likely to speak English in private hospitals.
+Needless to say, private healthcare tends to have newer facilities and equipment than public facilities.
+Additionally, Greek doctors are more likely to speak English in private hospitals.

 Moreover, some private hospitals have partnerships with some American hospitals or with other hospitals in various countries.